-Table 20, PASS Table 20.
-PASSWORD SYNTAX CHECKING USER EXIT Return Codes Return Code Meaning 0 The password is accepted.
-No further checking is done.
-30 - Nop The password is neither accepted nor rejected.
-DirMaint continues by making the same checks as if the exit were not present.
+Table 25.
+PASSWORD\SYNTAX\CHECKING\USER\EXIT Return Codes (continued)

+Return Code Meaning 30 - Nop The DVH3276E message will be displayed indicating that the exit routine was not located.
 31 The password is rejected.
 DirMaint should issue a generic error message.
 Other nonzero The password is rejected and the exit routine has already issued the appropriate messages.
 The return code should be the same as the message number.